sirajudheenam/hello-app/README.md

 on:
   push:
     branches:
-      - main
+      # - main
+      - 'v*'   # only run when pushing version tags like v1.0.0

 jobs:
   docker:
     runs-on: ubuntu-latest
-    # Secrets are located under an environment / look with gh secret list -e DOCKER
+    # Secrets are located under an environment gh secret list -e DOCKER
     environment: DOCKER # 🔑 use DOCKER environment

     steps: